Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 - Firms seeking automated billing efficiency may find the process manual-intensive

-These limitations have led many accounting firms to explore alternatives that offer simpler pricing and faster time-to-value.
+These characteristics have led many accounting firms to explore alternatives that offer flatter, more predictable pricing and faster time-to-value.

 Source: g2